-It’s 2020, a brand new decade, and a chance to ‘new year, new you’ your way into Mother Earth’s good books by – drumroll, please – recycling everything!
+Now more than ever, it’s time to work your way into Mother Earth’s good books by – drumroll, please – recycling everything!

 As we all know, our throwaway habits are making a real negative impact on our environment – we drastically need some good recycling ideas right about now.

 Did you know that in 2018, “single-use” (as in ‘single-use plastic’) was Collins Dictionary’s word of the year?
-A year or so later, and big brands are only just making small steps into the world of recyclable, biodegradable products.
+A few years later, big brands are only just making small steps into the world of recyclable, biodegradable products.

-But thank the lords of cardboard – more and more of us normal folk are choosing to make more sustainable choices in their everyday lives (which is great!).
-But how we can we do it better?
+But thank the lords of cardboard – more and more of us normal folk are choosing to make more sustainable choices in our everyday lives (which is great!).
+But how can we do it better?

 blue self storage’s commitment to a greener world